 So what’s the total cost of pool ownership?

-$24.41 for electricity + $12.56 for chemicals + $16.80 for repairs = $52.97/month total at minimum.
+$24.41 for electricity + $12.56 for chemicals + $16.80 for repairs = $52.97/month total.
 This is the cheapest, and includes me doing all the repairs and properly maintaining the pool on a weekly basis.
 For my pool season of ~5 months that means ~$250 a year.
 So yes, a blow up pool is going to cost less than a real pool will cost to maintain for a month.
 But that doesn’t mean I’m taking ours down.
 We could easily spend that extra $50 a month cranking up the A/C, and I like to practice my cannonballs.
 Cowabunga dude!